Hamster45105/DuckAddressSend/README.md

 All branches are under active development, for latest stable source code go to releases.

+> :warning: **Warning!!!** <br>
+Despite being one page of CSS, JavaScript and HTML, the formatting of the code and naming of things is quite a mess!

 ## Contributing 🙋‍♀️
-To help with code, feel free to fork and create a pull request.
+To help with code, feel free to 🍴 and create a pull request.

-Found a bug?
+Found a 🐛?
 Open an issue with as much detail as possible.

 Just ❤️ the website?
-Give the repo a star 🌟!
+Give the repo a star!

 ## License 📜
 This repository is licenesed under the MIT License.